Sample Itinerary

 Agra

 This morning, your driver will take you to Agra, a 4-hour drive from Delhi.
-On the way, you'll have the opportunity to visit the Wildlife SOS Bear Rescue Center.
+On the way, you can choose to visit the Wildlife SOS Bear Rescue Center.
 This renowned center is dedicated to saving over 600 performing bears and providing new sources of income to communities that previously depended on bear-related activities.
+Upon arrival in Agra, visit Itmad-ud-Daula, a Mughal mausoleum often described a jewel box and the 'Baby Taj.'
+Learn about its history as you take in the intricate design and marble.

 The city of Agra was the capital of the Mughal Empire in the 16th and 17th centuries.
 It was a flourishing center of art influenced by Persian, Islamic, Turkish, Byzantine, and Indian styles.
 Agra is best known for the Taj Mahal, a stunning marble mausoleum symbolizing love.
 However, the city is also home to many other historical monuments that provide rich insight into the period.